javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 */!*
 ```

-That's because a function is a value of its own.
-It does not carry the object.
-So `hi = user.hi` saves it into the variable, and then on the last line it is completely standalone.
+Here `hi = user.hi` puts the function into the variable, and then on the last line it is completely standalone, and so there's no `this`.

 **To make `user.hi()` calls work, JavaScript uses a trick -- the dot `'.'` returns not a function, but a value of the special [Reference Type](https://tc39.github.io/ecma262/#sec-reference-specification-type).**